World Wrestling All-Stars: History

 WWA recruited former WCW ring announcer Jeremy Borash as booker and head of talent for its shows.
 He also acted as ring announcer and commentator for their shows.
 Borash was recommended to the WWA by Vince Russo, who was not able to work with the company as originally planned.
 WWA focused on signing the wrestlers that did not get signed by the World Wrestling Federation (WWF) after the WWF-WCW merger.
-They aimed to fill the gap left by the demise of World Championship Wrestling and Extreme Championship Wrestling and provide an alternative to the World Wrestling Federation (now known as World Wrestling Entertainment).
+They aimed to fill the gap left by the demise of World Championship Wrestling and Extreme Championship Wrestling and provide an alternative to the WWF.

 Many popular former WWF and WCW wrestlers wrestled for the company during its nearly two-year existence.
 These included Jeff Jarrett, Road Dogg, Scott Steiner, Sting, Psicosis, Devon Storm, Juventud Guerrera, Rick Steiner, Jerry Lynn, Shane Douglas, Buff Bagwell, Lex Luger, Stevie Ray, Sabu and Disco Inferno.

 They also brought in relatively unknown wrestlers, many of whom went on to make names for themselves for other promotions like TNA.
 These included Low Ki, A.J.
 Styles, Christopher Daniels, Frankie Kazarian, Shark Boy, and Nathan Jones (known as "the Colossus of Boggo Road).
 Further big names like Kevin Nash, Scott Hall, and Randy Savage were scheduled to appear for WWA at some point but their appearances did not happen.
 The promotion had three in ring commissioners during its time, namely Bret Hart, Sid Vicious and Mike Sanders.